jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 sudo nginx -s reload
 ```

+## Certbot
 This guide assumes you have Certbot installed.
 If you dont have it installed yet,
-Certbot currently recommends installing by using snap.
+Certbot currently recommends installing it by using snap.
 ```bash
 sudo apt install snapd
 sudo snap install --classic certbot